hdShang/arxiv-daily/docs/cs-AI/2025-09-18/papers/250915336v1-knowledge-driven-hallucination-in-large-language-models-an-empirical.md

 ---
 layout: default
-title: Knowledge-Driven Hallucination in Large Language Models: An Empirical Study on Process Modeling
+title: "Knowledge-Driven Hallucination in Large Language Models: An Empirical Study on Process Modeling"
 ---

 # Knowledge-Driven Hallucination in Large Language Models: An Empirical Study on Process Modeling